Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 10 Januari 2025 09.57.31 UTC
+- WIB: Jumat, 10 Januari 2025 10.31.49 UTC
-- WITA: Jumat, 10 Januari 2025 10.57.31 UTC
+- WITA: Jumat, 10 Januari 2025 11.31.49 UTC
-- WIT: Jumat, 10 Januari 2025 11.57.31 UTC
+- WIT: Jumat, 10 Januari 2025 12.31.49 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: nature
+Kategori: inspirational